LiveHelperChat/doc/docs/theme/theme.md

 If you have embeded Live Helper Chat script in popup it makes sense on popup close also close the chat.

+### Show start chat form instantly after operator closes a chat.

+Instead of writing message chat was closed we will show start chat form for the visitor instantly.

+### Show previous chat messages in chat widget.

+In case you want to allow visitor to see previous chat message you can check this.
+Previous messages are shown only if we find previous chats by same online visitor.

+### Show operator profile in a new row

+Usefull for UI combinations.

 ### After how many user messages show switch to human button. empty - never, 0 - always

 If you want to give easy way for a visitor to be transferred to operator you can enable this option.